sbsce/cyubeVR-VoxelAPI-Modding/README.md

 ![TutorialOpenFiles](https://user-images.githubusercontent.com/38058738/162879058-d19ee0a9-8638-4104-80b6-e54172c52fa6.gif)

-# Step 5: Now Write your code in the Mod.cpp
+# Step 5: Write your code in the Mod.cpp

 This was all that was required to set this up.
 The only file you ever have to edit is the `Mod.cpp` file.
 The `GameAPI.h` is useful as a read-only file to see which functions you can call to interact with the game.